Macintosh Plus: Overview

 The case design is essentially identical to the original Macintosh.
 It debuted in beige and was labeled Macintosh Plus on the front, but Macintosh Plus 1 Mb on the back, to denote the 1 MB RAM configuration with which it shipped.
 In January 1987 it transitioned to Apple's long-lived platinum-gray color with the rest of the Apple product line, and the keyboard's keycaps changed from brown to gray.
 In January 1988, with reduced RAM prices, Apple began shipping 2- and 4- MB configurations and rebranded it simply as "Macintosh Plus."
 Among other design changes, it included the same trademarked inlaid Apple logo and recessed port icons as the Apple IIc and IIGS before it, but it essentially retained the original design.
 On the inside of the case, embossed into it, are the signatures of all the people who worked on designing the Mac Plus, including Steve Jobs, Bill Atkinson, Andy Hertzfeld, Bruce Horn, Jef Raskin and the rest of the historic team.

 Inside a Macintosh Plus; the cathode-ray tube and its associated circuitry on its right side take up a considerable amount of interior space.

 An upgrade kit was offered for the earlier Macintosh 128K and Macintosh 512K/enhanced, which includes a new motherboard, floppy disk drive and rear case.
 The owner retained the front case, monitor and analog board.
 Because of this, there is no "Macintosh Plus" on the front of upgraded units, and the Apple logo is recessed and in the bottom left hand corner of the front case.
 However, the label on the back of the case reads "Macintosh Plus 1MB".
 The new extended Plus keyboard could also be purchased.
-Unfortunately, this upgrade cost almost as much as a new machine.
+But, this upgrade cost almost as much as a new machine.